Latest version: CASA 6.5

 Other systems on which we expect CASA to work, including certain versions of Ubuntu, are listed in the compatibility matrix on CASA Docs.
 CASA accepts bug reports for all combinations of OS and Python that are listed there.

 Mac M1: CASA for Mac OS is officially supported for x86 Intel chips.
-At this moment, the CASA team does not have the resources or infrastructure in place to produce, test, and support CASA packages for machines with the ARM-based M1 chips.
 Nevertheless, automated testing shows that CASA tasks and tools work on M1 machines.
-We therefore recommend that users with M1 machines should use the OS 12 x86 packages or pip-wheels to run CASA in those machines, and report any problem to casa-feedback@nrao.edu.
+We therefore recommend that users with M1 machines should use the OS 12 x86 packages or pip-wheels to run CASA in those machines, and report any problem to casa-feedback_at_nrao.edu.

 Other LINUX: CASA may also work on other flavors of Linux, but this is at the discretion of users.
 Some tips from the community can be found here.